Natural gas furnaces need sufficient space and airflow to run properly.

 This includes:

-If you have a cat, situate your litter box elsewhere.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could move the stinky odors throughout your home.
+If you have a cat, situate your litter box somewhere else.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could spread the stinky odors around your home.

-You should also regularly vacuum by your furnace to block dust from developing.
+You should also frequently sweep by your furnace to block dust from developing.

 Related: Is it Time for Furnace Service or Replacement?

 Whether you have to have furnace replacement or regular maintenance in Auburn and Opelika, Farnell Mechanical, Inc. can expertly handle your needs.
-Our highly trained technicians can fix any heating equipment model or brand.
+Our highly trained technicians can fix any furnace model or brand.